 The income from the sale of goods or services before any costs are deducted.

 This is how you work out the profitability, or expected profitability, of an investment, project, or entire business.

 This is a loan available to those looking to start or grow a business in the UK.

 This is the investment that is made to finance a start-up company that is thought to have growth potential.

 The money used for the day-to-day expenses of a business.

 When an investment is made, the yield is the income returned on that investment.

-At ICS, we are happy to help you make sense of your business finances, and we offer small business accounting in Lancashire, so you can rely on a team of qualified accountants to take care of your business.
-Please don’t hesitate to get in touch with a member of our team to find out more.
-Simply call us on 0800 288 9016 and we will be happy to help.
+At ICS, we are happy to help you make sense of your business finances, and we offer bespoke small business accounting services, so you can rely on a team of qualified accountants to take care of your business.
+To find out more, simply call free on 0800 195 3750 or email email@example.com and we’ll be happy to help.